C# (pronounced “C sharp”) is a high-level, object-oriented programming language, developed by Microsoft as part of its .NET platform.

 .NET is a software development platform developed by Microsoft.
 It provides a runtime environment and a set of libraries that allow developers to create applications for a wide variety of devices and operating systems.

-Additionally, .NET provides a wide base class library that contains a wealth of ready-to-use functionalities, making it easier to develop applications without reinventing the wheel.
+Additionally, .NET provides a comprehensive base class library containing a vast amount of ready-to-use functionality, making it easier to develop applications without having to reinvent the wheel.

 Relationship between .NET and C#